ZeeWanderer/disbalancer-proxy-tool/README.md

 ## Installation
  - Dearchive or clone into disbalancer folder
  - Install [Pyhon3](https://www.python.org/downloads/) if not installed
- - Install dependencies: `pip install -r .\requirements.txt`
+ - Install dependencies: `pip install -r ./requirements.txt`

 ## Usage
 Run `python -O ./proxy_tool.py`, proxies will be downloaded into `proxies.txt`.
 Wait till download finishes, then start disbalancer.
+For amd64 windows there is `run-disbalancer.ps1` script.

 ## Config
 `config.json` is a file used to store proxy list links and other configuration data.